 What ethical concerns do unions raise about monitoring worker behavior and potential bias in AI systems?

 Unions are concerned about how AI systems might unfairly monitor worker behavior or reinforce bias.
+A recent review of AI-based occupational safety systems also highlights recurring concerns around fairness, privacy, transparency, and explainability in industrial AI applications.

 To address these concerns, Protex AI employs robust training data processes that are specific to an individual site, along with testing and validation processes to mitigate bias and ensure fairness.